Cowichan Community Land Trust Society

 Steph is a curious life-long learner passionate about ecological (including social and cultural) conservation and restoration, and exploring a holistic approach to living systems that benefits the wellbeing of Earth and all Earth’s inhabitants.
 She is a grateful tender of the land and waters.

-Kelly Loch,
+Kelly Loch, Vice President

 Kelly first joined the Land Trust in April 2019.
 Previously a Forester with BC Provincial Government, Kelly now works as the Projects Coordinator with the Stewardship Centre for BC.
 Kelly is motivated to be part of the Cowichan Land Trust because she wants to contribute to the protection of the environmental values that make the Cowichan so special.

-Roger Wiles, CCLT Treasurer
+Roger Wiles, Treasurer

 Roger has an affinity for and fascination with forests.
 He has lived and worked in the forests of BC and New Zealand.
 A geographer by degree, his working career has spanned forest land inventory appraisal to the day-to-day management of a forested university research station.
 As a sawmill engineer, he witnessed wood utilization up close.
 Recreationally and spiritually he is a lifelong practitioner of "forest bathing."